Why Choose the Fleet Management Certificate?

 Employees in this field manage fleets of vehicles or equipment for corporations (covering a wide range of manufacturing, construction, and service organizations), governments (whether local, state, and federal), or public service entities (law enforcement, educational institutions, utilities, etc.).

+Any person admitted to a Ferris State University degree program may enroll in courses for undergraduate COB certificates.
 No more than 50% of the credits in a certificate may be transferred from another institution.
-If a student is in another FSU degree-seeking program, the certificate will not be granted if more than 50% of the certificate credits are required in that program.
+If a student is in a FSU degree-seeking program, the certificate will not be granted if more than 50% of the certificate credits are required in the program/major.

 Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office.